 Whether you are a small business, a large corporation, or a business professional in Indonesia, there are accounting, tax and bookkeeping terms you must know.

-Accounting, tax and bookkeeping are such crucial parts of any business, and it is always a good idea to have an understanding of the basic terms.
+Accounting, tax and bookkeeping are such crucial parts of any business in Indonesia, and it is always a good idea to have an understanding of the basic terms.
 No matter if you outsource these services or your business finances are working on it by themselves.

 1. Accounts Payable